stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 everything and the recipient of the NOTIFY(CDS) or NOTIFY(CSYNC) will be an authoritative nameserver for the parent zone.

-Another case where this seems likely is in controller-less multi-signer setups where there is no central controller.
-Instead the multi-signer algorithms will be implemented inside or near each participating signer.
-Also in these cases it seems likely that the recipient in some cases will be an authoritative nameserver.

 For this reason it seems most reasonable to stay within the the well documented and already supported message format specified in RFC 1996 and delivered over normal DNS transport, although not necessarily to port 53.

-## Open Question For DNSKEY Notifications

-In a multi-signer setup there are multiple signers.
-How will the multi-signer controller know which signer sent the notification?
-As the number of signers for a particular zone is low (typically 2 or possibly 3), there is no major problem caused by not knowing which signer sent the notification and instead always check all the signers for updates to the DNSKEY RRset.

 # Out of Scope